Last updated: December 31, 2020

 - 60 Minutes

-Why and how do rocks get distributed in and along lakes and rivers?
+How do rocks get distributed in and along lakes and rivers?
+What causes weathering and erosion to create different size rocks?

 Students will sort rocks in various ways from a river gravel bar (adapted from FOSS).